-In this guide we’ll take a look at the best scroll saws for the money.
+In this guide we’ll take a look at the best scroll saws for the UK market.

 I’ve compared blade quality, features, safety, and cost